huserben/TfsExtensions/BuildTasks/overview.md

 If you enable this option, the build task will wait for the completion of all the triggered builds.
 After triggering all the builds, the task periodically check the builds that were triggered and just continue when all of them are finished.
-You can specify the intervall of when the builds are checked, just specify the value in seconds.
+You can specify the interval of when the builds are checked, just specify the value in seconds.
 Furthermore you can define what shall happen if one of the triggered builds was not successful, you can either fail the Task or you can continue anyway.
-Additionaly you can define whether you want to treat a partially successful build as successful to not fail the task.
+Additionally you can define whether you want to treat a partially successful build as successful to not fail the task.
 If it is checked that the build is successful it can be specified whether the artifacts of the build(s) shall be downloaded.
 If so it can be specified where to store them on the build agent for further use.
 This location can then be used in the subsequent Tasks (for example extracting the downloaded zip and do something with it).

 There is as well the option to cancel all awaited builds if you are failing the task due to a build that failed.
 This will then stop other builds and free up the build queue.